 ABOUT TIM GARTLAND

-Seeing Muddy Waters in concert in his home state of Ohio at age 14 proved to be a life changing experience that would inspire Tim Gartland to pick up the harmonica and begin his musical journey.
-He soon began playing in bands and learning the craft of writing and playing roots/blues music
+Seeing Muddy Waters in concert in his home state of Ohio at age 14 proved to be a life changing experience that would inspire Tim Gartland to learn the blues on the harmonica and begin his musical journey.
+He soon began playing in bands and learning the craft of writing and playing roots/blues music on acoustic guitar.

 Upon moving to Chicago after graduating college, Tim immersed himself in the Chicago roots/blues scene.
 He studied with famed harmonica player, Jerry Portnoy (Muddy Waters, Eric Clapton) and played with such greats as Bo Diddley, Carey Bell, Big Jack Johnson and Pinetop Perkins.
 He has been deeply influenced by the “greats” –Little Walter for his harp playing, Ray Charles for his interpretation of a song, Willie Dixon for his songwriting.